haxmeister/liguros-reporter/README.md

 ### Uninstall
 We are sorry to see you go!

-You can uninstall individual modules with cpanplus (ships with Perl) like this:
+You can uninstall individual modules with cpanminus like this:

 ```
-cpanp uninstall SQL::Abstract
+cpanm -U SQL::Abstract
 ```

 You can view all modules installed with the cpan script like this: